fadeoutsoftware/WASDI/docs/index.rst

 * **IDL 3.7.2**
 * **Octave 6x**

-A good starting point, for the development of WASDI applications is the :doc:`python tutorial </PythonTutorial>`
+A good starting point to applications is the :doc:`App store overview </AppStoreTutorial.rst>`

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: Programming
+   :caption: App Store

+   AppStoreTutorial.rst
    PythonTutorial.rst

+If you are a Python developer check out the :doc:`python tutorial </PythonTutorial>`